MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 - [Conversations insights](#conversations-insights)
 - [Agent insights](#agent-insights)

 The information displayed in these sections are displayed based on the conversations closed in the last 24 hours and refreshes every 15 minutes.
+The report is real time and fetches the latest data.
+If the report is kept open in a pre-configured Power BI workspace, then the report automatically refreshes after 15 minutes, and after every 5 minutes in a customer configured workspace.

 > [!IMPORTANT]